 Use Frozen Pizza Multi when cooking on two racks simultaneously.
 This mode includes a preheating cycle to prepare the oven for multi-rack baking.
-Press Options and select Frozen then follow any display prompts to access this mode.

 Baked Goods

 The Baked Goods mode is designed for cooking cakes, breads, cookies, and similar foods on a single rack.
 This mode is designed to provide lighter top browning and better volume.
 Some foods may require slightly longer cook times relative to when cooked in the traditional bake mode.
 Press Options and select Baked Goods than follow any display prompts to access this mode.